enkidevs/curriculum/python/python-core/meet-python/what-is-python.md

 Python is a programming language that can be used for just about anything.

-We call these kinds of languages ??? languages.
+We call these kinds of languages ???.

 - general-purpose
 - all da things